 The power output stage of the amplifier including all low level drive circuitry, and output devices are contained in a module which is bolted to the rear panel by four screws.
 The module is connected into circuit by push-on tab connectors facilitating easy change of a suspect module.
-The module may be unbolted and swung out to enable circuitry to be worked on with power connected, though as the heatsink is no longer coupled, the module should not be driven into a load for any length of time.
-Output devices are mounted on sockets so they may be replaced without dismantling the PCB from the heatsink plate.
-See Fig. 8
+The module may be unbolted and swung out on the cableform to enable circuitry to be inspected.